Westminster Education Forum

 Attendees will consider support needed by early years practitioners to enable them to deliver high-quality provision, ensuring that curriculum design supports strong foundations, as well as best practice in easing the transition into primary school settings.
 Further areas for discussion include supporting maintained nursery schools in leading local improvement, and how to achieve sustainable funding and consistent pedagogy across different providers.

-Delegates will assess the effectiveness of English and maths hubs, including the impact of the Government’s recent £2m commitment to training in phonics and early reading, and consider options for further strengthening early literacy following the publication of a new phonics-inspired Writing Framework which aims to support children’s confidence in writing and speaking skills.
+Delegates will assess the effectiveness of hubs, including the impact of the Government’s recent £2m commitment to training in phonics and early reading, and consider options for further strengthening early literacy in light of a new phonics-inspired Writing Framework.
 Discussion will also consider strategies to prevent geographical disparities in hub coverage and priorities for ensuring quality in training delivery.

-There will be discussion on priorities for assessment reform, including the future of grammar, punctuation, and spelling tests at Key Stage 2.
-Areas for discussion include how to better reflect pupils’ understanding and skills across different forms of writing, supporting both technical accuracy and expressive capability, and addressing concerns that current assessments may encourage formulaic responses.
-Sessions will also explore how to ensure that assessment systems and teaching methods provide meaningful feedback for progression and further understanding, and are not solely focused on assessment outcomes.
+Areas for discussion include how to better reflect pupils’ understanding and skills across different forms of writing, supporting both technical accuracy and expressive capability, as well as how to ensure that assessment systems and teaching methods provide meaningful feedback for progression and are not solely focused on assessment outcomes.

-Further sessions will consider workforce priorities, including how best to support practitioner confidence and subject knowledge in delivering literacy and numeracy, strategic approaches to recruitment and retention, and the role of English and maths hubs and CPD networks in building capacity.
-Sessions will address how to manage curriculum content and design - responding to concerns about overload while enabling all learners, including those with SEND, to make meaningful progress.
-Delegates will consider how to support curriculum breadth at Key Stages 1 and 2, while continuing to secure high standards in literacy and numeracy.
+Further sessions will consider workforce priorities, including how best to support practitioner confidence and subject knowledge in delivering literacy and numeracy, supporting teachers in delivering assessment as to not overburden them, the potential use of digital tools skills, and strategic approaches to recruitment and retention.
+Discussion will look at how to manage curriculum content and design at KS1 and 2, considering concerns around overload while continuing to secure high standards in literacy and numeracy for all learners.

 Keynote Speakers